carbon-language/carbon-lang/flang/documentation/Calls.md

 NAG Fortran manages a static fixed-sized stack of trampolines per call site, imposing a hidden limit on recursion and foregoing reentrancy;
-PGI passes host variable links in descriptors in additional arguments that are not always successfully forwarded across implicit interfaces, sometimes leading to crashes when they turn out to be needed.
+PGI passes host instance links in descriptors in additional arguments that are not always successfully forwarded across implicit interfaces, sometimes leading to crashes when they turn out to be needed.